sandwich-coder/CubeDimAE/README.md

 - requirement_frozen.txt: The versions used in the paper.
 - materials: The figures and plotting script for this README.

+[!NOTE]
-⚠️  *The scripts are supplementary and were designed for internal experiments.*
+> *The scripts are supplementary and were designed for internal experiments.*